I am a success antihero.

 [Pointing to a globe.]

-I have had successes, surely.
+I’ve had successes, surely.
 People have always told me I’m a good writer and that I can speak or teach about anything.
 I blogged successfully for five years on a difficult niche topic, inspiring my followers and growing our movement.
-I’ve been interviewed by TIME for my innovative approach to writing about women’s wellness.
-One of my greatest strengths, however, is failure.
+A TIME magazine journalist interviewed me for my innovative approach to writing about women’s wellness.

-For three years I lived in Chicago.
-There I realized my dream of taking classes at Second City.
-I learned at the Second City Training Center, the training ground of your favorite comedians, that failure isn’t only good, it’s necessary.
+My teachers at the Second City Training Center taught me that failure isn’t only good, it’s necessary.
 Failure is the means.
 It’s how you create.
 At Second City, there’s no such thing as writer’s block.
 If you have writer’s block while improvising, there is no improvising and no comedy.
-So you can’t over think it and you can’t be afraid.
+So you can’t overthink and you can’t be afraid.
 “There are no mistakes, only opportunities.”
-Unless of course you’re a doctor.
+Unless of course, you’re a doctor.
 Don’t mess that up.

 So that’s me.
-Well traveled, living fearlessly, and not over thinking it.
-And quoting comedians a lot.
-I love meeting new people, even if they don’t quote comedians on the spot.
+Well-traveled, living fearlessly, and not overthinking it.
+UX writer doing content strategy and quoting comedians a lot.
+I love meeting new people.
 Drop a line!